Blanchard House (Syracuse, New York)

 The Blanchard House, also known as the Blanchard Residence, is a Ward Wellington Ward-designed home built in 1914 in Syracuse, New York, United States.
 It was listed on the National Register of Historic Places in 1997.
 An arbor in the back yard and a garage at the rear of the property were both also designed by Ward.

+The property was first owned by Orlo Blanchard, Vice President of Burhans and Black.